Mariana 10:10 Plan FTSE CSDI Version February 2021 (Option 3)

 Margam, Neath Port Talbot

-The Mariana 10:10 FTSE Kick Out Plan is a 10 year two weeks Plan with the potential to mature early from the end of the Plans second year.
+The Mariana 10:10 FTSE Kick Out Plan is a 10 year two-week Plan with the potential to mature early from the end of the Plans first year.

 Should the Closing Price of the Underlying Asset on an Observation Date be at or above the Kick Out Trigger Level, the Plan will mature early, repaying your Initial Capital plus the Potential Return multiplied by the number of years the Plan has run.